mikelevins/bard/docs/bard.md

 functions.

-When a function accepts or returns any number of values, but they must all be of a specific type, we right the signature like this:
+When a function accepts or returns any number of values, but they must all be of a specific type, we write the signature like this:

     quux [Text]& -> [Integer]&